JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 Huzzah!
 We've just created one of the five files we need to create.

+### Phoneme Definition File

+We now need to define what the sounds of the new language actually *sound* like.

+That is, if we want to read text out load on the computer, we need to be able to generate an acoustic output that will come out our computer speakers.

+We accomplish this by creating a file which defines the acoustic output for each sound (aka for each phoneme).
+This is called the phoneme definition file.

+Here's a section of my **ph_kyrgyz** phoneme definition file which defines some of the short vowels:

+{% highlight bash %}
+josh@yoga:~/Desktop/espeak-ng/phsource$ sed -n '20,55p' ph_kyrgyz

+// ============ //
+// SHORT VOWELS //
+// ============ //

+phoneme a
+  ipa ɑ
+  vowel starttype #i endtype #i
+  length 200
+  FMT(vowel/0_3)
+endphoneme

+phoneme e
+  ipa e
+  vowel starttype #e endtype #e
+  length 170
+  FMT(vowel/e)
+endphoneme

+phoneme i
+  ipa i
+  vowel starttype #i endtype #i
+  length 170
+  IfNextVowelAppend(;)
+  FMT(vowel/i)
+endphoneme

+phoneme o
+  ipa o
+  vowel starttype #o endtype #o
+  length 200
+  FMT(vowel/o_8)
+endphoneme

+{% endhighlight %}

+More specifics about the syntax of this file can be found best explained by the [official documentation][phonemes].

+In the beginning, however, you can get a long way by just finding similar sounds in other languages, and copy and paste those sounds into your new phoneme definition file.

 ### The Dictionary Files

 The dictionary files (which should be saved into the **/dictsource** directory), are responsible for converting text into sounds (aka phonemes).

 Practically all languages are written in a way that is not exact, but we need something extact if we are telling a computer how to read text out-loud.

-The dictionary files help us create more exact transcriptions of words.
+The dictionary files help us create more precise transcriptions of words.
 These files take written words and convert them into a phonetic transcription.
-If these dictionary files work well, we will be able to produce a phonetic transcription for any text.
+If these dictionary files work well, we will be able to produce a phonetic transcription for *any* text.
 Pretty cool, right?!

 The problem is, for almost any 'regular' rule we find in a language, there will be 'exceptions'.
 This is why there are at least two dictionary files: one for regular rules (**kg_rules**) and one for exceptions (**kg_list**).